 At the Firefighter’s Museum, relics from the past pay tribute to firefighters who served during several fires that destroyed the city.
 Water pumps, tools, uniforms, and bravery awards are all here for your viewing pleasure, providing a historical insight into the first responders to these devastating fires.

-A vibrant district with a bohemian vibe, Las Penas presents century old colorful houses set among cobbled streets.
+If you’re looking for a vibrant district with a bohemian vibe to visit during your Guayaquil vacation, visit Las Penas to see century old colorful houses set among cobbled streets.
 Climb the 444-steps that lead to spiraling views across the city.
 Stop off en route to admire a cathedral, enjoy some local specialties, or people-watch in this charming setting.

-A 25-minute walk from bottom to top and standing at 196 feet, Santa Ana Hill provides panoramic views of the city.
+When you travel to Guayaquil, climb Santa Ana Hill to enjoy panoramic views of the city.
 Once used as a lookout point due to its complete visibility, it now illuminates the senses with excellent views of the colorful Las Penas below.
 It is often referred to by locals as the jewel of Guayaquil.
+Less